springernature/frontend-playbook/technologies/javascript.md

 In-browser you should not add your `'use strict';` to the top of the file; instead you should add it to either the file's [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) or each defined function if an IIFE isn't present.
 This is because global strict mode in browsers can cause issues with third-party code.

-Client-Side JavaScript Architecture
+Client-side JavaScript architecture
 -----------------------------------

-### Directory Structure
+### Directory structure

 Client-Side JavaScript normally lives in `resources/js` in our projects, unless the back-end you're using dictates a different directory.
 We should try to stick as closely to this as possible though.